rudelm/rudelm.github.io/content/post/2020/10/26/fix-broken-automount-mounts-on-macos-catalina/index.md

 title: Fix broken automount mounts on macOS Catalina
 url: /2020/10/26/fix-broken-automount-mounts-on-macos-catalina/
 ---
+# Introduction
 I've moved my iTunes music library content to my NAS.
-I'm using [automount](https://centurio.net/?s=automount) to keep iTunes happy without losing the connection to the files.
+I'm using [automount](/page/search/?keyword=automount) to keep iTunes happy without losing the connection to the files.
 After upgrading to macOS Catalina, automount did not work as it used to.

+## Changed structure of filesystem
 Reason is the changed structure in the APFS container.
 If you have a look at the disk utility, it will show you a system container and a user container.
 The system contains macOS and is write protected, while the user container contains all your apps, data and so on.

 You'll just have to [prepend your existing automount paths](https://www.fkylewright.com/2019/10/macos-catalina-10-15-autofs-mount-point-changes/) with /System/Volumes/Data.
 Now you'll just have to run